sebdelp/tello-control/docs/source/intro.rst

 Introduction
 ============
-:mod:`~tello_control.tello_control` is a package that allows controlling a Tello drone from Python.
+:mod:`~tello_ctrl.tello_ctrl` is a package that allows controlling a Tello drone from Python.
 It provides access to many of the drone senors and estimations (position, velocity, acceleration, angle, battery percentage, etc) and access to the video.

 As soon as the drone is connected, this library allows to automatically log the measurement and control to a csv file and record the video.